 View this post on Instagram

-A post shared by Flow Festival Helsinki 2019 (@flowfestivalhelsinki) on
+A post shared by Glastonbury Festival (@glastofest) on

 You will most likely need a few weeks to recover from this one.
 Glastonbury is the largest open-air music and performing arts festival in the world.
-Celebrating it’s 48th year, it embraces each and every genre across the spectrum.
-From rock and pop to house, techno and full-throttle drum 'n' bass, soundtracked by the music's finest names!
+Celebrating its 48th year, it embraces each and every genre across the spectrum.
+From rock and pop to house, techno and full-throttle drum 'n' bass, it is soundtracked by music's finest names!

 Festival heaven for: Nostalgic hippies, newbies and party veterans flock from all over the globe to the spiritual fields in Somerset to get a taste of this famous festival.